Buying property during COVID-19 alert level 2

 Open homes and private viewings are allowed at alert level 2.
 You, the agent and anyone visiting your property need to follow the health guidelines above.

 Attendance at open homes must be managed carefully to ensure that physical distancing of 2 metres is maintained at all times inside and outside the home and that contact tracing requirements can be met.
 Your agent will make sure there are measures in place to allow for physical distancing considering the layout and size of a property, for example, staggering entry to the property and managing queues.
-There can be no more than 10 people, including the agent, inside the home at any one time.

 Your agent will provide hand sanitiser and display COVID-19 information and hygiene notices at the open home.
 Make sure you agree with your agent who will wipe down surfaces after people have visited your property.